 And how much did those punters bet?
 Oh, only a measly $6.8 BILLION…. just think about the tax revenue on a number like that!
 With that in mind, It’s easy to see why many states are keen to begin offering online sports betting – a quiet revolution is already in action across America, and 2021 could well be the tipping point if a decent portion of the proposed legislation makes it onto the statute books.

-Colorado approved online sports betting in late 2019 but only recently actually began to grant licenses so gaming companies could actually launch their online sportsbooks.
+Colorado approved online sports betting in late 2019 but only recently actually Colorado gambling laws began to grant licenses so gaming companies could actually launch their online sportsbooks.

 Iowa began offering legal online sports betting in August 2019.
-At present you are required to register at a local licensed casino to receive your online betting license, which is required when registering at local sportsbooks.
+At present, in Iowa, you are required to register at a local licensed casino to receive your online betting license, which is required when registering at local sportsbooks.

-Michigan is one state that got things right, and it wasn’t long after they passed a law in December 2019 permitting online sports betting that a booming market quickly became established with top names such as BetMGM, William Hill, and the Golden Nugget competing with many more great operators.
+Michigan is one state that got things right, and it wasn’t long after they passed a Michigan law (in December 2019) permitting online sports betting that a booming market quickly became established with top names such as BetMGM, William Hill, and the Golden Nugget competing with many more great operators.

-Mississippi is another state that initially seemed hungry for a slice of that delicious gambling tax revenue, but the law they passed was extremely restrictive and means you have to actually be on casino property to place an online bet… kind of defeats the point doesn’t it?
+Mississippi is another state that initially seemed hungry for a slice of that delicious gambling tax revenue, but this Mississippi law was extremely restrictive and means you have to actually be on casino property to place an online bet… kind of defeats the point doesn’t it?

 An attempt by the state legislature to allow legal online sports betting anywhere in the state in 2019 died without the bill even receiving a hearing.
 The state is well aware that permitting bets from anywhere on a smartphone would generate considerably more tax revenue, and the gaming companies currently working with the casinos are all major brands who likely have already created the necessary software ready for the moment when things eventually change – 2021 could well be the year.